Las Vegas Ballpark: Amenities and layout

 Las Vegas Ballpark includes 22 suites, 400 club-level seats and 350 party deck seats, a center field pool, kids' zone, and several bars.
-The ballpark features 4Topps Premium Seating breathable mesh seats, with 8,200 seats installed it is the first stadium in sports history with all seats made from breathable mesh.
+The ballpark features about 8,200 breathable mesh seats manufactured by 4Topps Premium Seating, in order to account for the extreme heat often encountered during the summer months.
+It is the first stadium in sports history with all seats made from breathable mesh.
 The frames of these seats contain fiberglass, which has since delaminated causing skin irritation to some spectators.
-The ballpark's total seating capacity is 10,000.
+The ballpark's total seating capacity is 8,196, and it can accommodate 10,000 total fans.
 There is a concourse that wraps around the playing field.
 The field is recessed below the street-level concourse so it can be viewed from the entrances and seats.

 Las Vegas Ballpark has the largest video board in minor league baseball at 3,930 sqft.
 The Daktronics video board is 31 feet high by 126 feet wide and features a 13 HD pixel layout.
 There are LED ribbon boards installed on the facings of each side of the upper deck; these are used to display the inning, score, count, and advertisements.
 The stadium also has indoor batting cages, a weight room and a rehabilitation center.
 The bullpen for each team is in right field.
 The park dimensions are 340 feet to right and left field, and 380 feet to left-center and 415 feet to center.
 The home run wall, with the exception of left field where the wall is 14 feet high, is 10 feet high.